If you are new to poker, you might be having a hard time understanding some of the lingo being thrown around at the tables. Also, it

 on the board.
 Players must use these seven cards to make their best five card hand.

-also, or he will have his chips picked up and be replaced by another player.
-The rule is designed to keep shorthanded games from falling
+or he will have his chips picked up and be replaced by another player.
+The rule is designed to keep shorthanded games from falling apart and breaking.

 Thirty Miles - Three tens.
 Short for “thirty miles of railroad track.”